jessikadg/BlogApp/README.md

   and

-  BlogApp/jsonserver ~$ npm run tunnel
+2-  BlogApp/jsonserver ~$ npm run tunnel

-  The second command will provide you a temporary ngrok  link, valid for 8 hours.
+3 - The second command will provide you a temporary ngrok  link, valid for 8 hours.
 Copy the link.

-  Paste the link at BlogApp/src/jsonServer.js in where indicated, in the baseURL line.
+4 - Paste the link at BlogApp/src/jsonServer.js in where indicated, in the baseURL line.

-  After that, run npm start in the main/first folder of the project.
+5 - After that, run 'npm start' in the main/first folder of the project.

 If everything goes well, you should be about to see 2 test posts on the list :)